Best AIWB Holster Options for Appendix Carry: Reviewed

 Craft Holsters Review

 Let’s start with what’s recently become my favorite AIWB holster – Craft Holsters’ AIWB Clip Holster.
 To be honest, I’d never heard much about the brand.
-But when I saw my friend rocking one of their shoulder rigs a couple months back, I decided I needed a holster that’s not only functional (concealment & access) but also stylish, comfortable, and traditional-looking.
+But when I spotted my friend using one of their shoulder rigs a couple of months ago, I realized I needed a comfortable holster that was not only functional for concealment and access but also stylish and had a traditional look.

 That’s really what this leather appendix holster is all about.